Keeping A Clean Home

 Before we chat about how I use my cleaning cards, I want to remind you that keeping a clean home looks different in every season of life.
 Maybe you have a newborn baby.
 Maybe you have a toddler and a newborn.
 Maybe your children are all in grade school.
 Maybe you’re an empty nester.
 We’re all in different seasons of life.
 Keeping a clean home will look different for each of us because we are each dealing with different messes and different schedules.

 With that in mind, these cleaning cards can be used in so many ways, In our home, they are considered my “deep cleaning cards” and I can typically complete 1-3 cards a week, depending on our schedule.
-My goal is to complete each card 4-6 times per year.
-Tasks such as wiping down countertops, vacuuming, scrubbing toilets, etc. happen on a daily and weekly basis because children are messy.
+Tasks such as wiping down countertops and vacuuming happen on a daily basis because children are messy.
 However many tasks on my cleaning cards such as cleaning baseboards, washing curtains, and dusting ceiling fans only happen every few weeks (or months!).

 While I’ve attempted using my cleaning cards in a monthly rotation, I’m in a season of life where each week looks different.
-I truly love this season, but my capacity for cleaning is low.
 Rather than rotating through my cleaning cards in a specific order, I simply choose a card to complete based off the messes I see.
 The main reason my cleaning cards are so valuable and magical is that they give me specific tasks to complete.
 I know that if I grab the cleaning card for the kitchen and complete all tasks on that cleaning card, my kitchen will be clean from top to bottom.
 It’s so easy to get distracted while cleaning.
 My cards keep me focused!

 I used the cleaning cards posted on the A Bowl Full of Lemons blog post to create my own set of cleaning cards.
 When creating yours, first consider all of the rooms for your home.
 Once you have a cleaning card for each room/space, then consider the cleaning tasks that need to be done in that specific area.
 Here’s a look at my personal cleaning cards: